 The cake comes conveniently packaged in a rectangular box that fits perfectly in most fridges.
 It’s easy to slice and the best before date is five days after it’s packaged.
 This cake also freezes perfectly fine.

-If you’re diabetic or really watching your weight or fat, sugar or calorie intake.
-I’m sorry to say but this is high in fat, sugar and calories.
+If you’re diabetic or really watching your weight or fat, sugar or calorie intake, unfortunately this cake is high in fat, sugar and calories.
 1/12th of the cake is 380 calories, 24 grams of fat, 26 grams of sugar and five grams of protein.
 It would probably spike blood sugar if you’re diabetic.
 I recommend portion control when it comes to indulgences like this!
 Eat half your piece and save the other half for later, or have a smaller piece.

-Do you like hazelnut?
-Why or why not?
-What’s your favorite kind of Costco cake?
+Do you like hazelnuts?
+What’s your favorite Costco cake?